U.S. Department of Labor Investigation Results in Maintenance Contractor Paying $70,000 in Back Wages, Penalties for H-2B Visa Violations

 News Release

-WHD provides employers with compliance assistance resources related to the Davis-Bacon Act and the Davis-Bacon and Related Acts.
-For more information about federal regulations on government contracts and other laws enforced by the Wage and Hour Division, contact the Division's toll-free helpline at 866-4US-WAGE (487-9243).
-Information is also available at www.dol.gov/whd including a search tool to use if you think you may be owed back wages collected by WHD.
+For more information about the FLSA, the H-2B visa program, and other laws enforced by the Division, contact the toll-free helpline at 866-4US-WAGE (487-9243).
+Information is also available at www.dol.gov/whd, including a search tool for workers who may be owed back wages collected by WHD.

 WHD's mission is to promote and achieve compliance with labor standards to protect and enhance the welfare of the Nation's workforce.
 WHD enforces Federal minimum wage, overtime pay, recordkeeping, and child labor requirements of the Fair Labor Standards Act.
 WHD also enforces the Migrant and Seasonal Agricultural Worker Protection Act, the Employee Polygraph Protection Act, the Family and Medical Leave Act, wage garnishment provisions of the Consumer Credit Protection Act, and a number of employment standards and worker protections as provided in several immigration related statutes.
 Additionally, WHD administers and enforces the prevailing wage requirements of the Davis Bacon Act and the Service Contract Act and other statutes applicable to Federal contracts for construction and for the provision of goods and services.